DVB

+Countries that use DVB shown in blue.

 Digital Video Broadcasting (DVB) is a set of international open standards for digital television.
 DVB standards are maintained by the DVB Project, an international industry consortium, and are published by a Joint Technical Committee (JTC) of the European Telecommunications Standards Institute (ETSI), European Committee for Electrotechnical Standardization (CENELEC) and European Broadcasting Union (EBU).

 Transmission

 DVB systems distribute data using a variety of approaches, including: